Chryzl/MolScan/README.md

 docker container run --rm --publish 3000:3000 <your-image-name>
 ```

-This will run the image in a new container and map the exposed port 3000 to the machines port 3000.
+This will run the image in a new container and map the exposed port 3000 to the machine's port 3000.

 To not keep the container, `--rm` will remove it, after it is stopped.